kubernetes/community/sig-cli/CONTRIBUTING.md

   - Audit tests for a package.
 Run coverage tools and also manually look at what functions are missing unit or integration tests.
 Write tests for these functions.

-**Provide periodic status updates**
+#### When you are ready to begin

+Comment on the issue, and @-mention the author of the issue as well as the SIG-cli members `@seans3` and `@mengqiy`.

+Example:

+> `cc @seans3 @mengqiy I would like to take this`

+GitHub only allows issues to be assigned to GitHub accounts that are part of the organization or listed as outside collaborators.

+In order to become an outside collaborator, contributors have to have shown commitment to the issue by performing some work.
+Once you have begun, reach out to the issue author and show them your progress in a branch you've pushed to your github fork.

+Please be aware that new contributions to Kubernetes require time and commitment from project maintainers to direct and review work.
+Such work is done in addition to other responsibilities.
+Direct engagement from maintainers is a finite resource.

+#### Provide weekly status updates

-Once you have requested an issue and it has been accepted, you will be expected to provide periodic updates to it.
-Do update the issue with your status at least every week, and publish your work to a fork so the community can see your progress and provide early feedback.
+Once you have requested an issue and it has been accepted, you will be expected to provide weekly updates, ideally by pushing to your github fork.

 If you find the issue is too challenging, time consuming, or you are no longer able to work on it, this is perfectly acceptable and please let the issue author know.

 If you like, you may pick up a different issue immediately or sometime in the future.

-**Summary**:
+#### Summary

-- Don't pick up an issue until you are ready to start working on it
+- Don't comment on an issue until you are ready to start working on it.
-- When you want to pick up an issue, be sure to comment `@seans3` and `@mengqiy`.
+- When ready to start, comment `@seans3` and `@mengqiy`.
   Expect a response within 2 days.
-- Update the issue every week with your progress so we know it is being actively worked on.
+- Update the issue weekly to let people know it is being worked on.
 - There is an expectation that some time will be committed to working on the issue each week until it is completed, or you are blocked on a maintainer.

 ### Meet the community

-Engage with the SIG cli community!
+Engage with the SIG-cli community!
 Let us know who you are and how things are going!

 - Fill out the [about me form] so we know a bit about you and can direct your work accordingly.
-  - **Note:** After filling out the form, reach out via slack or the googlegroup and let us know.
+  - _After filling out the form, reach out via slack or the googlegroup and let us know._

 - Message the [cli mentors] googlegroup and let them know you filled out the form and are looking to get started.